 Alex shook his head.
 “Remember, you’re trying to cut back.”

-Kochanski watched Callie’s eyes shutter in deference.
-She didn’t light up for her husband like she had for Herman.
+Callie’s eyes shuttered in deference.
+Kochanski felt surprised.
+Still, she didn’t light up for her husband — or him — like she had for Herman.
 The spark between the artist and his object exiled others to envious darkness.

 “Sorry, Michael,” Alex said.
 “I got off-topic.
-On Saturday nights, Callie and I catch up.
+On Saturday nights, Callie and I have to catch up.
 The kids are always around otherwise.”

 “Do you like the wine I bought?”
 Kochanski inquired.